christielynam/do-you/README.md

 Do You was a 2-week self-directed project.
 It is a visually interactive personality assessment application built using React, React Router and Redux.
 The backend server was built with Express, Knex, and Postgres

-Clone this repo and this [backend repo](https://github.com/christielynam/do-you-postgres)
+Clone this repo and the [backend repo](https://github.com/christielynam/do-you-postgres)

 To install the dependencies (for both):